DNA replication: Elongation

-The first is the best known of these mechanisms and is used by the cellular organisms.
+Cellular organisms use the first of these pathways leading to it being the most well-known.
 In this mechanism, once the two strands are separated, primase adds RNA primers to the template strands.
 The leading strand receives one RNA primer while the lagging strand receives several.
 The leading strand is continuously extended from the primer by a DNA polymerase with high processivity, while the lagging strand is extended discontinuously from each primer forming Okazaki fragments.
 RNase removes the primer RNA fragments, and a low processivity DNA polymerase distinct from the replicative polymerase enters to fill the gaps.
 When this is complete, a single nick on the leading strand and several nicks on the lagging strand can be found.
 Ligase works to fill these nicks in, thus completing the newly replicated DNA molecule.

 The primase used in this process differs significantly between bacteria and archaea/eukaryotes.
 Bacteria use a primase belonging to the DnaG protein superfamily which contains a catalytic domain of the TOPRIM fold type.
 The TOPRIM fold contains an α/β core with four conserved strands in a Rossmann-like topology.
 This structure is also found in the catalytic domains of topoisomerase Ia, topoisomerase II, the OLD-family nucleases and DNA repair proteins related to the RecR protein.

 The primase used by archaea and eukaryotes, in contrast, contains a highly derived version of the RNA recognition motif (RRM).
 This primase is structurally similar to many viral RNA-dependent RNA polymerases, reverse transcriptases, cyclic nucleotide generating cyclases and DNA polymerases of the A/B/Y families that are involved in DNA replication and repair.
 In eukaryotic replication, the primase forms a complex with Pol α.

 Multiple DNA polymerases take on different roles in the DNA replication process.
 In E. coli, DNA Pol III is the polymerase enzyme primarily responsible for DNA replication.
 It assembles into a replication complex at the replication fork that exhibits extremely high processivity, remaining intact for the entire replication cycle.
 In contrast, DNA Pol I is the enzyme responsible for replacing RNA primers with DNA.
 DNA Pol I has a 5′ to 3′ exonuclease activity in addition to its polymerase activity, and uses its exonuclease activity to degrade the RNA primers ahead of it as it extends the DNA strand behind it, in a process called nick translation.
 Pol I is much less processive than Pol III because its primary function in DNA replication is to create many short DNA regions rather than a few very long regions.